Find Affordable College Courses

 While working on their Bachelor's Degree, economics majors at Conn College accumulate an average of around $23,603 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $516.

-With a ranking of #6, Central Connecticut State University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-CCSU is a medium-sized public school located in the large suburb of New Britain.
+Central Connecticut State University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
+It came in at #6 on the list.
+CCSU is a moderately-sized public school located in the large suburb of New Britain.

 Women make up 31% of the economics majors at the school.